Read This First

 Prompt 3: Provide historical examples in which land rights in a society were lost, abolished or voluntarily abandoned.

-The section works by contrast: Historical Examples Where Land Rights Were Lost, Abolished, or Voluntarily Abandoned as a test case, Analysis of the Examples as a test case, and Connection to Necessary and Sufficient Conditions as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Historical Examples Where Land Rights Were Lost, Abolished, or Voluntarily Abandoned as a test case, Analysis of the Examples as a test case, and Connection to Necessary and Sufficient Conditions as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Historical Examples Where Land Rights Were Lost, Abolished, or Voluntarily Abandoned distinct from Analysis of the Examples.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Historical Examples Where Land Rights Were Lost, Abolished, or Voluntarily Abandoned distinct from Analysis of the Examples.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Under Joseph Stalin’s leadership, the Soviet Union implemented forced collectivization of agriculture to consolidate individual landholdings and labor into collective farms ( kolkhozes and sovkhozes ).